Stuartlab-UCSC/hexmap-view/.docs/dev/repository.rst

 ...................
 There are two main branches, "master" and "dev".
 Master is used to hold the latest production version so should be kept clean.
 Nothing is ever comitted directly into the master branch.
-It gets updated by the repository miester when there is a new release by merging from the dev branch.
+It gets updated by the repository meister when there is a new release by merging from the dev branch.

 You may use